makma/fingerprintjs.com/content/blog/what-is-tls-fingerprinting.md

 The server then analyzes this request and compares the list of cipher suites in the `Client Hello` with the list of ciphers supported by the server.
 Then it sends a `Server Hello` message to the client, containing its TLS protocol, the chosen cipher suite, and the server’s SSL certificate that includes the server’s public encryption key.

-/\*\* Can we add here a paragraph with an excellent human analogy?
-Maybe something like:

-* Client: Hi, I’m from Canada (the IP address), and I speak English and French (cipher suites).
-* Server: Hi, this is my passport (certificate).
-I speak English and Spanish (cipher suites).
-Let’s use English as our language.

 A few more steps in the handshake process are not relevant for the TLS fingerprinting.

 More technical info on the TLS handshake